Maciscool2007/CMG-Mac/README.md

 - 👋 Hi, I’m Mac
-- 👀 I’m interested in CMG a FiveM server
+- 👀 I’m interested in CMG A FiveM server, Roblox and Streaming
-- 🌱 I’m currently learning - coding and more
+- 🌱 I’m currently learning lots of things
 - 📫 How to reach me - Mac.#3444 on Discord